1 Peter 2:11

 God loves us with the same infinite love he has for his Son.

 No matter how unlovely we may be, God loves us with unconditional love.
 We are objects of God’s love.
 We can do nothing to change that love.
 His love toward us does not depend on who we are or what we do.
-God’s love depends entirely upon His character.
-It depends entirely on who He is.
-We cannot get away from God’s love.
-We can never say “no one loves me.”
+God’s love depends entirely upon God’s character.
+It depends entirely on who and what he is.
+We cannot get out from under God’s love.
+We can never say that “no one loves me.”

-Because of God’s love, you do not care whether you lose profit in stock.
-Because of God’s love you do not worry about a business failure.
-It makes no difference whether your boyfriend leaves you.
+Because of God’s love, you do not care whether you lose profit in the stock.
+Because of God’s love, you do not worry if you have a business failure.
+It makes no difference whether your boyfriend leaves you or not.
 You stand independent in God’s love.
 We cannot change the love of God because of our failures or because some catastrophe comes our way.
-God provided from billions of years ago, everything we might need.
+God provides from billions of years ago anything that we might need.
 We need to relax in that love.